+The Committee currently comprises:

-Following a number of changes in Board composition during FY21, the Committee now comprises: Katelyn Adams (Chair of the Committee), Independent Non-Executive Director Travis Dillon, Independent Non-Executive Director Gilbert Vergeres, Non-Executive Director
+• Katelyn Adams (Chair of the Committee), Independent Non-Executive Director

+- Travis Dillon, Independent Non-Executive Director - Marcus Stehr, Independent Non-Executive Director

+The Chair of the Committee is not the Chair of the Board.

 The Committee meets at least twice per annum and otherwise as required.
 Two of the Committee meetings are held prior to Board meetings at which the Group's consolidated half year and annual financial reports are adopted.